 Because different methods have different strengths, the best projects will often combine multiple approaches to address the same question.
-This is known as multi-method research.
+This is known as "multi-method research."
 For example, case studies are helpful in understanding the details and mechanisms behind a causal relationship, but it is difficult to generalize from a single case.
 A statistical analysis of a large dataset can be used to see whether the relationship holds in the broader population.
-Experiments can assess whether subjects respond to a stimulus, but we often dont know why subjects respond the way the do.
+Experiments can assess whether subjects respond to a stimulus, but we often don't know why subjects respond the way the do.
 Semi-structured interviews with a subset of participants can clarify and contextualize the experimental results.
+Some of the most successful theses combine these different data sources- a large-N statistical analysis in one chapter, followed by a case study in the next.

-A good research proposal- whether it is a short one-page grant proposal or a thirty-page dissertation prospectus- contains the same elements.
+A good research proposal contains the same elements.
 It should state your question; your motivations for pursuing that question; your hypotheses; and your research design.

-Step 2: Data Collection and Analysis
+Step 2: Data Collection and Analysis - Data Collection by end of December, Preliminary Analysis by end of January

 With your research proposal in place, it is now time to execute- conduct your interviews, run your survey, collect your dataset, etc. In some instances, it will be helpful to run a pilot or practice study in some way, to avoid mistakes in the full data collection process.
-If you are conducting research on human subjects, you should make sure your study meets the ethical standards set by your institution's human subjects committee.
+If you are conducting research on human subjects, you should make sure your study meets the ethical standards set by Princeton's IRB.
 You should document your research activities as much as possible (sources, questions, coding decisions) which will allow other researchers to replicate and evaluate the strength of your design.
 Good data collection and analysis is ethical, transparent, and thorough.